"Society grows great when old men plant trees whose shade they know they shall never sit in." - Greek Proverb

 An in-depth view of some highlights from my resume.

-2016-2017: I worked at Alchemist for nearly a full year as a Marketing Intern.
+2016-2017: I worked at Alchemist for nearly a full year as a Advertising Intern.
 It is a comprehensive ad-agency that focuses on building each client's brand and specializes in web-marketing.
 I worked on accounts in many industries including: retail, chemical, construction, banking, and social help.

 My responsibilities included, but were not limited to: Creating content for and developing social media campaigns, building and maintaining websites, keeping up with how campaigns were performing using analytics, and staying up-to-date with current industry trends and technology.

 2012-Present: I began in 2012 when I was attending community college and continued working there while attending Alabama when I was home for breaks.
 B&P is consistently rated among the top local outdoor retailers in the country by national magazines and surveys alike due to a commitment to customer service and extensive product knowledge and experience.